 Red Barns was built of multi-coloured hand-made local bricks with clay pantile roofs and carefully placed wooden sash windows, all chosen with the local architectural context in mind.
 Webb added stables in 1875-6 and a further extension in 1881 as Bell’s family grew.
 The house is of two storeys plus attics and, in keeping with all of Webb’s domestic architecture, provided an aesthetically pleasing composition on the outside combined with practical spaces for family living within.

-Sadly, Red Barns is at present in a parlous state, although there are several ongoing attempts to rescue this important building from dereliction.
+Although Red Barns was for some time in a parlous state, it has now been converted by a local family into private housing, with one part of it being used as a boutique B&B (see here).
 English Heritage deem it of ‘special architectural interest . . . showing Philip Webb’s transition to a local vernacular style’ .
 Locally, Red Barns is of special historical interest, playing as it did a central part in the early adult lives of Hugh, Florence and Gertrude Bell; regionally, it provides evidence of the fact that the North East was an important recipient of Philip Webb’s singular vision.

 See W.R.
 Lethaby, Philip Webb and his Works, Oxford, London (1935, 1979) and Sheila Kirk, Philip Webb, Pioneer of Arts & Crafts Architecture, Chichester (2005)